 Produce for Kids vice president, Trish, is a mom of two very energetic and very hungry boys.
 At the end of the day, her goal is for her family to enjoy a healthy and peaceful dinner.
 However, being a working mom with a crazy schedule can make this balance difficult.
 As the resident grocery store expert and consumer loyalty guru, nothing makes her happier (or more of a loyal shopper) than walking into her favorite market to see a healthy meal solution just waiting to be added to her shopping cart.
 Trish develops new programs to meet the specific needs of Produce for Kids retail partners and is always planning and preparing for the future of Produce for Kids.
 Together with the Produce for Kids team, Trish is dedicated to helping make every parent’s life a little easier by offering them recipes, tips and real-life advice for happy and healthy family meals.

-When Amanda, Produce for Kids director of marketing communications, is not having tea parties, playing dress up or dancing with her two little girls, she’s racking her brain trying to stay ahead of the next big social media and public relations trends.
+When Amanda, Produce for Kids’ managing director and host of the Healthy Family Project podcast, is not having tea parties, playing dress up or dancing with her two little girls, she’s racking her brain trying to stay ahead of the next big social media and public relations trends.
 Amanda maintains relationships with the Produce for Kids corporate partners and can sometimes be found on TV cooking up a Produce for Kids Ideal Meal with her daughter.
 She has her own personal blog and also works with bloggers to bring the Produce for Kids story to life.
 She understands the everyday pressures on parents because she feels it herself as a full-time working mom.
 It is her mission to address those hot-button healthy living issues facing parents today through the Parents on Produce blog and Produce for Kids social outlets.